Keeper-Security/linux-keyring-utility/README.md

 _Get_ and _del_ require one parameter; name, which is the secret _Label_ in D-Bus API terms.

+_Del_ accepts one or more secret labels and deletes all of them.
+If it generates an error it will stop.

-_Set_ also requires the data as a string as the second parameter.
+_Set_ also requires the data as a _single_ string in the second parameter.
+For example, `set foo bar baz` will generate an error but `set foo 'bar baz'` will work.
 If the string is `-` then the string is read from standard input.

 #### Base64 encoding